May 6-11, 2024

 Take a hike with an expert and learn about the plants and animals in your choice of several different local ecosystems.
-There are naturalist-led walks on Saturday, too - see the Saturday activities section, below!
+Group size is limited, and pre-registration required.
+There will be naturalist-led walks on Saturday, too!
+(See the Expo section.)

 Roll up your sleeves and join the Outdoor Murfreesboro team and our partners on projects that will both get your hands dirty and make a difference for our natural surroundings.
 Group size is limited, and pre-registration is required.

 9 am - 3 pm at the Wilderness Station, Barfield Crescent Park

 Conservation Expo activities are led by naturalists, professional natural resource managers, and other knowledgeable folks who will share their expertise with you.
 Check out the native plant sale, exhibits by natural resource organizations, presentations, hands-on workshops, and naturalist-led hikes.
 Or enjoy self-guided hikes, the Wilderness Station Nature Center & Gift Shop, and the Nature Play Area.

 Click on a title below for details.

 Purchase locally-native (indigenous) plants to enhance your landscaping and support backyard wildlife, then park them in our plant corral while you take part in Conservation Days activities.
 (Be sure to take a Native Garden tour during the day for more inspiration!)